You Won't Believe What This Episode Is About – Act Three Will Shock You!: Cultural references

+A non-speaking character resembling Joe Rogan invites Homer into his right-wing podcast studio.

 Reception

+Viewing figures

+The episode earned a 0.32 rating and was watched by 1.14 million viewers, which was the most watch show on Fox that night.

+Critical response

 Tony Sokol of Den of Geek gave the episode a 4 out of 5 stars stating, "The Simpsons have been on both sides of the argument.
 They were accused of breaking politically correct taboos, and equally criticized for adjusting for a more inclusive creative and talent staff.
 They don’t let themselves off the hook, and they are not making excuses.
 “You Won’t Believe What This Episode Is About – Act Three Will Shock You!” is clickbait you should not pass up."

 John Schwarz of Bubbleblabber gave the episode a 7 out of 10 stating, "Overall, season 33 has been a strong one for The Simpsons, however, this week’s episode feels like mish-mash message on a hot topic that doesn’t quite get to the point as to what it wants to say.
 There was a time when The Simpsons didn’t apologize to anybody, and for the most part, this “era” is considered the high point of the franchise.
 If The Simpsons truly is in a renaissance period, then, is it really The Simpsons anymore?
 I think this episode perfectly encapsulates a lot of the struggle that the show’s producers are fielding about that very topic.
 We’ve seen better responses in the past."